myrrlyn/apocrypha.es/priv/archive/7ttg7c.md

 ---
-title: Vundheim Silver-Hand
+title: Vundheim Silver-Hand (1E 99 — 1E 110)
 series: The Seventeen and One Monarchs of the Ysgramor Dynasty
 part: 12
+pseudonym: High Chronicler Valerius of Winterhold
 reddit: 7ttg7c
 author: Jimeee
 date: 2018-01-29T16:28:06Z
 ---

-> Vundheim Silver-Hand (1E 99 — 1E 110)
->
-> _by High Chronicler Valerius of Winterhold_
+![Vundheim Silver-Hand][banner]

 Before becoming High King, Vundheim Silver-Hand of House Asbjorn served as Harbinger of the Companions in Whiterun.
 He earned his position at a relatively young age when he single-handedly hunted down and killed an entire pack of werewolves who had been terrorizing the farmsteads of Whiterun Hold for years.
-His deeds made him famed across the land and [Jarl Gjalund] of Whiterun bestowed unto him the title of Harbinger shortly after.
+His deeds made him famed across the land and [Jarl Gjalund][0] of Whiterun bestowed unto him the title of Harbinger shortly after.
 This ancient and well respected position dated back to the founding of Whiterun and original Five Hundred Companions.

 Although the original Five Hundred had dispersed throughout the land seeking glory in conquest, the crew of the Jorrvaskr remained as a distinct group.
 Many